starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 * How to build a simple FIAS project in Xcode with a Swift AppDelegate.
 * How to trigger a script from the AppDelegate.

 ### What This Post Is Not

 * A tutorial on Xcode
 * A tutorial on Swift
 * A tutorial on Terminal

 ### Requirements

 * iOS App SDK 17+
 * Xcode 10+

 ### What We're Going To Do

 * Navigate to our FIAS directory and create a project
-* Add a Swift AppDelegate class
+* Add a Swift AppDelegate
 * Create and edit a `Bridging-Header.h`
-* Finish the AppDelegate class
+* Finish the `SwiftAppDelegate.swift` class
 * Build (test)
 * Navigate to `.../DerivedData/.../MyProject.app/`
 * Get an object reference for our AppDelegate using `objdump`